H2O Smart Humidifer 1.1 litre directions and set-up

 1. Unbox your H2O Smart Humidifier.

-2. Unscrew the top from the base and take out the USB charging cord and handle inside.
+2. Take the plastic sticker off the mist outlets on the top.
+Unscrew the top from the base and take out the USB charging cord and handle inside.
 The cotton core filters comes already installed (two outlets so two filters), ready to go.

 Disclaimer: I SUCK at easily getting the top screwed back on the base, yet my partner does it first-try, like it's no big deal.
 There's obviously a trick to it that I haven't mastered yet, or maybe my hands are too small ;)